VforVog/VforVog/README.md

 ## Hi there 👋

+My name is Stylianos, I have a Master's in Business Computing and Bachelors in Applied Informatics.
+My profession is Computing and my passion is travelling and seeking the adventure!

-- 🔭 I’m currently working on Cloud Projects & Full Stack Development
+- 🔭 I’m currently working on Cloud Projects, Full Stack Development & AI-powered Implementations.
-- 💬 About Me: A passionate IT guy with a hobby of travelling all around the world, seeking the adventure!
+- 🌱 I recently finished deploying my own Web Portfolio, check it out [here](https://stylianosvogiatzis.eu/)
+- 👯 I’m looking to collaborate on Innovative projects
-- 📫 How to reach me: https://stylianosvogiatzis.eu/
+  - Send me ideas to stelios_vogiatzis@hotmail.com

 <!--
 **VforVog/VforVog** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.